Using the A/V equipment in WWH 101 and 102

 - A storage drawer that contains some extra cables and the wireless microphones, as well as spare batteries for the microphones.

-- MainSwitch: This main switch will turn off everything except the PC and Mac, which both MUST REMAIN ON AT ALL TIMES.
+- MainSwitch: This main switch will turn off everything in the cabinet, so it MUST REMAIN ON AT ALL TIMES.

 Using the Projectors

 To power on and off the projector, use the switch on the wall next to the switch for raising and lowering the projectrion screen.
 Always select the COMP button for the computer.
-Alternatively, you may use the remote control that is affixed to the wall behind the podium.
-Either should work.
 The projectors need a few minutes to cool down and warm up.
 PLEASE TURN THE PROJECTOR OFF AFTER EACH SESSION.

 Sending the Laptop Display to the Projector